 No. 2 A Bad Knee Can Change Your Posture (Skeletal System)

 As I mentioned above as my pain increased I developed a severe limp.
 This also affected my posture.
 I leaned to one side (bad knee side).

 Sometimes after long walks, I had some pain in my lower back, nothing severe but certainly noticeable.
 Over a long period of time, it is possible to overcompensate and develop hip and back issues related to the limping and the bad posture.

-Because I was walking incorrectly I also had frequent ankle pain and my right shoe was worn down much different from the left shoe.
+Because I was walking incorrectly I also had frequent ankle pain and my left shoe was worn down much different from the right shoe.